PSU-Env/ESM566proj/README.md

 - [ ] Check model assumptions, and clean up hypothesis tests
 - [ ] Better description of likelihood ratio and goodness of fit test

-- [ ] Report findings - Term paper
+- [ ] Report findings - Final Term Paper
-- [ ] Presentation....Not!
+- [x] Presentation....Nope!

 ----------

-**[Setup Instructions](http://psu-envstats.github.io/GitHub-for-RStudio) for Group Project using GitHub and RStudio**, or this [link](https://github.com/PSU-Env/GitHub-for-RStudio) that also has helpful images.
+**[Setup Instructions](https://github.com/PSU-Env/GitHub-for-RStudio) for Group Project using GitHub and RStudio**, or this [link](https://github.com/PSU-Env/GitHub-for-RStudio) that also has helpful images.